starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 Identifiers can be concatenated using the slashes (`/`), and followed by a version number.
 This allows for qualifications ("namespaces") and versioning of provided capabilities.

 For example: the capability `core/state/1` provided by a node states that it provides the core state querying capability (its 1st version).
-The exact semantics of the capability and its version is to be documented as part of the definition of the capability.
+The exact semantics of the capability and its version are to be documented as part of the definition of the capability.
 The capability usually translates into the protocols it supports and/or API it provides to peers.

 ##### Core Capabilities